What to Expect in Worship

 Is it true that your church is accepting of gays and lesbians?

 Yes.
 Our church voted in 2004 to become a welcoming congregation, after having undergone a process of information and education.
-We have many BGLT members, and our minister proudly performs same-sex weddings.
+We have many LGBT members, and our minister proudly performs same-sex weddings.

 Is your building disability accessible?

-Yes, our sanctuary, social hall, and a restroom are all accessible.
+Yes, our sanctuary, social hall, schoolhouse, and a restroom are all accessible.
 The ramped entrance is in the rear, to the right as you approach the building.
-Our “parsonage” where our offices and nursery are and our schoolhouse are not yet accessible, but it is a goal we are working towards.
+Our offices and nursery are not yet accessible, but it is a goal we are working towards.
 If you would like to attend a church event held in one of these locations, and you have accessibility needs, please contact the church and we will attempt to accommodate you.

 How do I meet other people?
 How do I get involved?